JBSinc/boston-logger/README.md

 ```

 To add notes to `OUTGOING` requests (i.e. you're using the `requests` library to
-send an internal request to another service/system), it's recommend you leverage
+send an external request to another service/system), it's recommend you leverage
 the `requests_monkey_patch` functionality described above.
 This will allow you
 to specify a `notes` keyword argument which will attach your notes metadata onto
 the `OUTGOING` log message emitted by the `SumoFormatter`: